 As iPads became more ubiquitous, and I had more opportunities to use them, my bafflement with the device didn’t stop.
 The screen was large enough to write comfortably, but the keyboard was no better than that on my iPhone, and slowed my typing to a crawl.

 My eyes tired after reading on it for too long, and I found the camera pointless, given the size and bulkiness of the device.
 I kept wondering why my friends and coworkers, who already had a smartphone and (often) a laptop, would even consider performing any task on a device that made the experience significantly more frustrating.

 Many years later, I can count on one hand the moments I’ve actually found any use for the iPad.

 With every new version that comes out, the same question starts pounding in my head: what is the iPad offering that other devices don’t?

 For Digital Nomads

-As someone who works from the road, I usually travel with a laptop, smartphone, and camera — the holy trinity of the digital nomad.
-Many also carry a Kindle or another kind of e-reader, maybe a video camera, and some external storage.
+As someone who works from the road, I usually travel with a laptop, smartphone, and camera: the holy trinity of the digital nomad.
+Many also carry a Kindle or other brand e-reader, maybe a video camera, and some kind of external storage.

 Laptops Still Reign as Work Tools

 I find the iPad’s shortcoming most noticeable when using it for work, which is the priority for most digital nomads.
 Many working travelers have tried an iPad as a replacement for a laptop, and most have arrived at the same conclusion:

 It just makes simple working tasks more cumbersome.

 If you’re a blogger or a freelance writer and editor, typing in any of the word processing apps will be significantly slower than on a traditional keyboard.
-True, you can use a Bluetooth keyboard, but the experience is only slightly improved, if at all.
+True, you can use a keyboard case or external Bluetooth keyboard, but that’s extra cost, and the experience is only slightly improved.

-Any time I’ve used a Bluetooth keyboard, I’ve always ended up waiting for the tablet to catch up with me, which was even more frustrating than composing a typo-filled text with the on-screen keyboard.
+Any time I’ve used a Bluetooth keyboard, I’ve always ended up waiting for the tablet to catch up with me.
+That’s even more frustrating than composing a typo-filled email with the on-screen keyboard.